Uberall raises $115M, acquires MomentFeed to scale up its location marketing services – TechCrunch

 “Managing the online presence” is not a company’s website, nor is it its apps, but may nevertheless be its most common digital touchpoints when it comes to actually engaging with consumers online.
 It includes how those companies appear on local listings services like Yelp or TripAdvisor, or mapping apps like Google’s — which provide not just listings information like addresses and opening hours but also customer reviews — or social apps or location-based advertising.
 Altogether, when you are considering a company with multiple locations and the multiple touchpoints a consumer might use, it ends up being a complicated mess of places that need to be managed and kept up to date.

 “We are the catalyst for this huge ecosystem where we enable the brands to use everything that the other tech platforms are offering in the best possible way,” Hübner told me.
-The tech platforms, meanwhile, are willing to work with middle-ware companies like Uberall to make the information on their services more accurate and complete by connecting with businesses when they have not manage to do so directly on their own.
+The tech platforms, meanwhile, are willing to work with middleware companies like Uberall to make the information on their services more accurate and complete by connecting with businesses when they have not managed to do so directly on their own.
 (And if you’ve ever been caught out by the wrong opening times on a Google Maps entry, or any other entry or piece of information elsewhere, you know this is an issue.)

-And of course expecting any company with potentially hundreds of locations to provide the right details without a tool is also a non-starter.
+And of course expecting any company with potentially hundreds of locations to provide the right details without a tool is also a nonstarter.
 “Casually updating 100,000 profiles is super hard,” Hübner said.

-It also provides services to update information about vaccine and Covid-19 testing clinics, as well as other essential services that also have to contend with the same variations in location, opening hours and customer feedback as any other business on a site like Google Maps.
+It also provides services to update information about vaccine and COVID-19 testing clinics, as well as other essential services that also have to contend with the same variations in location, opening hours and customer feedback as any other business on a site like Google Maps.

 Altogether, Uberall has built out a platform that essentially connects up all of those end points, so that an Uberall customer can use a dashboard to provide updates that populate automatically everywhere, and also to read and respond to reviews.

-Conversely, Uberall also can look out for instances where a company is being unofficially represented, or mis-represented and locks those down.
+Conversely, Uberall also can look out for instances where a company is being unofficially represented, or misrepresented, and locks those down.
 Alongside those, it has built a location-based marketing service that also serves ads for its customers.
 It is somewhat akin to social media management tools, which let you manage social media accounts and social media marketing campaigns, except that it’s covering a much more fragmented and disparate set of places where a company might appear online.

 The bigger picture here is that just as location-based marketing is a fragmented business, so is the business of providing services to manage it.
 This move reduces down that field a little more and improves the efficiency of scaling such services.